-Monitoring of the atmospheric air condition
+Monitoring of atmospheric air condition

-At 40 manual sampling stations 3-4 times a day (07, 13, 19, 01 hours), depending on the program, air sampling is carried out with further referral to the laboratory to determine the concentrations of pollutants.
+At 43 manual sampling stations, air samples are taken 3-4 times a day (07, 13, 19, 01 hours), depending on the program, and then sent to the laboratory to determine the concentrations of pollutants.Observations are carried out continuously at 127 automatic posts.

-Monitoring of precipitation and snow cover
+Monitoring of precipitation and snow cover conditions

 Radiation monitoring